tuladhar/gmail-labels-as-tabs/README.md

-# gmail-labels-as-tabs
-A chrome extension that customizes your Gmail interface by adding Gmail labels as tabs.
+**Gmail Labels as Tabs** is an email productivity extension for Google Chrome that customizes your Gmail interface by adding Gmail labels as tabs.